 J-1 Program Extensions

-If you will not be able to complete your program objectives by the end date on form DS-2019, and you are eligible for additional time in your J-1 category, then your sponsoring MUSC department can request a J-1 program extension.
+If you will not be able to complete your program objectives by the end date on your current Form DS-2019, and you are eligible for additional time in your J-1 category, then your sponsoring MUSC department can request a J-1 program extension.
 Extensions can only be granted if you need additional time to continue your J-1 program activities at MUSC.
 Program extension requests must be submitted at least 60 days prior to your current J-1 program end date.

 Eligibility